Do's and Don'ts of Pest Control

 - Remove sources of food, water and shelter.

 - Store food in sealed plastic or glass containers.
 Garbage containing food scraps should be placed in tightly covered trash cans.
 Remove garbage regularly from your home.

 - Fix leaky plumbing and don't let water accumulate anywhere in the home.
 Don't let water collect in trays under your house plants or refrigerator.
 Don't leave pet food and water out overnight.

 - Clutter provides places for pests to breed and hide and makes it hard to get rid of them.
 Get rid of things like stacks of newspapers, magazines, or cardboard.

 - Close off places where pests can enter and hide.
 For example, caulk cracks and crevices around cabinets or baseboards.
 Use steel wool to fill spaces around pipes.
 Cover any holes with wire mesh.

 - Learn about the pests you have and options to control them.

 - Check for pests in packages or boxes before carrying them into your home.

 Do safely and correctly use pesticides.

-Other relatively low-risk pesticides are available for some pests.
+- Other relatively low-risk pesticides are available for some pests.
 Consult your local cooperative extension service office for recommendations suitable for your area.
-The U.S. Department of Agriculture's Web site can help you identify your local extension service office.

 Do dispose of leftover pesticides and pesticide containers properly.